bcgov/data-publication/pages/faq.md

 |Datasets will be available in BC Map Hub|No|Yes|
 |Datasets will be permanent layers in iMapBC and the Layer Library|No|Yes|
 |Datasets will be available through WMS/WFS services|No|Yes|

+### How can I find my related datasets in the Catalogue?

++ Use the Dashboard (spedometer icon on the top right of the menu bar) to view datasets that you have created.
++ Search for your name in the Catalogue search bar to view datasets that you have either created or where you are listed as a contact.

 [RETURN TO TOP][1]